Multiple occupancy homes

 If you rent out a property as a house in multiple occupation (HMO), you may need a licence from us if there are five or more persons from two or more households.
 A fee is payable with the application and is based on a property consisting of five lettings.
 Details of the fees that must accompany the application are given below.
 Guidance on the standards for HMO's is also provided.

-North Tyneside Council will contact you to advsie on any additional information that may be required to complete application validation.
+North Tyneside Council will contact you to advise on any additional information that may be required to complete application validation.
 If you have not had an initial response within 4 weeks please contact Environmental Health Private Sector Housing Team via environmental.health@northtyneside.gov.uk or telephone 0191 643 6100.

 The application is not deemed to be valid until you receive confirmation from North Tyneside Council that all required information has been provided.